canonical/microceph/docs/how-to/index.rst

 How-to guides
 =============

-These how-to guides will cover key operations and processes in Microceph.
+These how-to guides will cover key operations and processes in MicroCeph.

 .. toctree::
    :maxdepth: 1